arivolispark/blog/README.md

 ### Maximum Margin Classifier
 https://bookdown.org/mpfoley1973/data-sci/maximal-margin-classifier.html

 ### Hyperplane separation theorem
 https://en.wikipedia.org/wiki/Hyperplane_separation_theorem

 The 'c' parameter and Kernel are the 2 concepts that control the accuracy of SVMs.

+# Regularization
+This is a technique to prevent overfitting in a classification model by adding a penalty term to the loss function.